jjbailey/sentinal/README.md

     expire   = 7D
     retmax   = 5M

-### Precedence of Keys

-`retmin` takes precedence over `diskfree`.
-`diskfree` and `inofree` take precedence over `expire`, `retmax`.
-The lesser of `expire` and `retmax` takes precedence over the other.
+### Simple Log Monitor

+sentinal can monitor logs and process them when they reach a given size.
+In this example, sentinal runs logrotate on chattyapp.log once the log exceeds 5MiB in size:

+    [global]
+    pidfile  = /run/chattyapp.pid

+    [chattyapp]
+    dirname  = /var/log
+    subdirs  = 1
+    template = chattyapp.log
+    pcrestr  = chattyapp\.log\.
+    uid      = root
+    gid      = root
+    loglimit = 5M
+    postcmd  = /usr/sbin/logrotate -f /opt/sentinal/etc/chattyapp.conf

 ### Logfile Ingestion and Processing

-sentinal can ingest and process logs, rotate logs on demand or when they reach a given size, and optionally post-process logs after rotation.
+sentinal can ingest and process logs, rotate them on demand or when they reach a given size, and optionally post-process logs after rotation.
 For logfile processing, replace the application's logfile with a FIFO, and set sentinal to read from it.

-For example, this configuration connects the dd program to example.log for log ingestion, and rotates and compresses the log when it reaches 5G in size:
+For example, this configuration connects the dd program to example.log for log ingestion, and rotates and compresses the log once it reaches 5G in size:

     [example]
     command  = /bin/dd bs=64K status=none